Skip to main content

 Email

 Lunar New Year, sometimes also called Chinese New Year, is a holiday widely celebrated in Asian cultures across the world to honor the lunisolar calendar, based on the 13 cycles of the moon during a leap year.
 This holiday features many traditions, including festive food, parades, gifts and clothing.
-For 2024, Feb.
-10 marks the start of Lunar New Year, with many celebrations continuing until Feb.
-24. The Chinese New Year also marks the transition of zodiac signs: 2024 is the Year of the Dragon.
+For 2025, Jan.
+29 marks the start of Lunar New Year, with celebrations continuing until Feb.
+4. The Chinese New Year also marks the transition of zodiac signs: 2025 is the Year of the Snake.

 5 Teaching Resources for Your Consideration